 - Stripe.
 Stripe is the first payment processor to come along that actually might give PayPal a run for its money.
 Although it requires a little more tech-savvy to set up and doesn’t process payments onsite like PayPal, meaning you’ll need to set up SSL encryption and code on your own website to process payments, it does have one really cool feature that PayPal does not: automatic transfers to your bank account.

 We’re just scratching the surface here and there is endlessly more to discuss and further recommendations I could provide, but these are the most important ingredients for your working-from-home starter kit.
 With these fundamental tips, the whole world has just opened up to you.

-When it comes to working remotely, truly, I’ve seen it and done it all, so feel free to ask me anything in the comments below or join the Slack chat community my buddy Trent and I started.
+When it comes to working remotely, truly, I’ve seen it and done it all, so feel free to ask me anything in the comments below.
 Ask me to expand on why I’ve recommended certain things or get my recommendations on areas not discussed.